shinaaaa/application_android/README.md

 Thanks.

-"Carrer.file"
+#"Carrer.file"
 ==============================================
 "Carrer.file" is my fist work in android.

 Actually, It made for a university contest.

-So, It is vary cheesy.
+So, It is not good.

 It is use Json with Okhttp3.